 Overall, for users with Android devices, Alpine’s unit is solid.
 For iPhone users, there are some bugs to work out, making this a solid choice for some customers and a bit of a gamble for others.

 While Bluetooth is a more common feature on most stereos these days, SiriusXM compatibility is somewhat rare.
-Which means Alpine’s compatible unit checks the box on one of the most sought-after specs.
-Plus, it has HD radio capabilities, though what channels you get depends on your local radio stations’ offerings.
+Which means Alpine’s compatible car stereo unit checks the box on one of the most sought-after specs.
+Plus, it has HD radio audio streaming capabilities, though what channels you get depends on your local radio stations’ offerings.

 Bluetooth functionality is a must these days, but unlike other models, this Alpine model doesn’t allow dual connectivity.
 A minor flaw, but worth noting.